chapel-lang/chapel/doc/rst/usingchapel/QUICKSTART.rst

 Quickstart with Other Shells
 ----------------------------

-If you use a shell other than ``bash``, see the table below to identify the location of an appropriate Quickstart ``setchplenv`` script.
+Use the table below to identify the location of an appropriate Quickstart ``setchplenv`` script, based on the shell you use.

 ==================================== ==========================================
 **If you use:**                       **then type:**